gregr/ina/nscheme/README.md

 Beyond basic language support, an nScheme implementation will also inherit primitive capabilities specific to its platform.
-The primitives provided by some platforms will include support for low level resource control and virtualization, allowing a programmer to decide how a system works at every level.
+The primitives provided by some platforms will include support for low-level resource control and virtualization, allowing a programmer to decide how a system works at every level.
 Some platforms will provide reflection primitives that enable saving and resuming snapshots of a running system.